 If you’re planning to visit several major sights, invest in a Seattle CityPASS.
 The pass is valid for nine consecutive days and offers significant savings on individual admission to five attractions, including the Space Needle and the Seattle Aquarium.

 Planning your trip to Seattle?
-Take a look at our area hotels to find your perfect spot for discovering the Emerald City.
+Take a look at our area hotels to find your perfect spot.